sksh100/theorangecode/DOMAIN_SETUP.md

-# Domain Setup Guide for Your Luxury Agent
+# Domain Setup Guide for The Orange Code

 This guide will help you connect your purchased domain to your website.